-The Pennsylvania Medical Society (PAMED) has heard from members who are wondering how to complete the new opioids education requirement.
+The Pennsylvania Medical Society (PAMED) often hears from members who are wondering how to complete the opioids education requirement.
 Here are answers to frequently asked questions.

 Q. What are the education requirements that physicians must complete?